powerman/dotvim/bundle/go/README.md

 issues](https://github.com/fatih/vim-go/issues), please open an issue with clear reproduction steps. `:GoReportGitHubIssue` can be used pre-populate a lot of the information needed when creating a new issue.

+## Contributing

+All PRs are welcome.
+If you are planning to contribute a large patch or to integrate a new tool, please create an issue first to get any upfront questions or design decisions out of the way first.

+You can run the tests locally by running `make`.
+It will lint the VimL for you, lint the documentation, and run the tests against the minimum required version of Vim, other versions of Vim that may be critical to support, and Neovim.

 ## License